sguzman/delightful-fediverse-apps/README.md

 # delightful fediverse apps  [![delightful](https://codeberg.org/teaserbot-labs/delightful/media/branch/main/assets/delightful-badge.png)](https://codeberg.org/teaserbot-labs/delightful)

-A curated list of server applications with support for the ActivityPub protocol (Fediverse network) and related standards.
+A curated list of server applications with support for the ActivityPub protocol (known as the fediverse) and related standards.

 ## Contents